 The number of Industrial Parks in Viet Nam continues to increase as foreign investment flows.
 As of December 2018, there were 326 industrial parks established nationwide, with 249 operating.

-Although industrial parks in Viet Nam make profits for many businesses, investors should take the time to learn more and create a shortlist of locations to invest.
+Although industrial zones in Viet Nam make profits for many businesses, investors should take the time to learn more and create a shortlist of locations to invest.
 Here, we emphasize the important factors for your business to consider.

 Location of Industrial Parks in Viet Nam